jbrown544/interlingual-topic-modeling/README.md

 Here are the overall steps applied in processing each language for high level context:

 1. Language-Neutral Processing Pipeline and EDA
+1. Modeling
 1. Coherence Evaluation
 1. Translation Integration
-1. Model Visualization and Analysis
+1. Visualization and Analysis

 Each step will is elaborated below.